-As shown in the above map: the network is not unified.
-It is composed of three distinct sections which were formerly part of the Soviet Central Asian railway network.
+As shown in the above map, the network is not unified.
+It is made up of three distinct sections that were formerly part of the Soviet Central Asian railway network.
 The track gauges applied are 1520 mm.
 The three sections are: